 We’re often so wrapped up in the excitement, we forget the more realistic side of childbirth.

 While there’s nothing wrong with prepping for baby in these ways, you might take a deep breath and consider taking part in a modern “lying-in,” if the option is available to you (and hopefully it is).

 A lying-in, or babymoon, is the period of time after childbirth that allows the mother the time to heal and bond with her new, beautiful little soul.
 Once upon a time, a lying-in was quite common and is still routine in many less hurried cultures throughout the world.

 A lying-in isn’t meant as a luxury or an excuse for not “bouncing back” quickly after baby’s arrival.
 Many of the traditional rituals actually have a solid basis in science.
-Bear Mama Medicine’s article on tips for postpartum healing and resting (even if you have other children), includes research and remedies for a beautiful babymoon and details the benefits for both child and mother superbly.
+Earth Mama’s free lying-in plan includes research, remedies, and a game plan for a beautiful lying-in.

 Is a lying-in possible in the modern world?